coders-kitchen/ThriftTest/README.md

 ## Parameters

-For now all settings needs to be done within the Application class.

-  * NUMBER\_OF\_ELEMENTS\_TO\_SERIALIZE : elements created, serialized, deserialized within one round per test runner
+  * --elementsPerRound : elements created, serialized, deserialized within one round per test runner (Default: 200_000)
-  * NUMBER\_OF\_MAP\_ELEMENTS : Number of elements created for the map related structures
+  * --mapElements : Number of elements created for the map related structures (Default: 10)
-  * ROUNDS : Number of overall rounds
+  * --rounds : Number of overall rounds (Default 5)
+  * --warmUpPercentile : How many of the first elements per round should be ignored for statistic gathering (Default: 10%)
+  * --runnerToExecute : Which runner should be executed?
+Enables solely runs.
+(Default: all)
+  * --verbose : Should the tool also print information about the current round and test runner?
+(Default: false)

 ## Processing

   1. Register runners
   2. Register statistics collector / runner
   3. set warm up rounds per test runner and round (at the moment the first 10% of the NUMBER\_OF\_ELEMENTS\_TO\_SERIALIZE are discarded for performance counting)
-  4. shuffle registered runners and run each of them
+  4. if all runners should be executed: shuffle registered runners and run each of them.
+Otherwise run single runner.
   5. print result

 ## Adding new PerformanceTestRunner